 These are viral diseases of dogs that can cause serious illness, including death, and are easily transmissible.
 Transmission can occur from dog to dog contact, or from exposure via an infected environment.
 This is considered a core vaccine, and all dogs should be kept current on this vaccine.

 Start series at 6-8 weeks of age and booster every 3-5 weeks until 16-18 weeks of age.
 Booster one year later and every 3 years thereafter.
 If series begun after about 3 months of age, only 2 vaccinations necessary, 3-5 weeks apart, for initial series.

 Leptospirosis (most often included in the DHPP [DHLPP] vaccine)

 This is a bacterial disease that can cause kidney failure and is transmissible to humans.
 Risk of exposure is higher in dogs that are active outdoors.
 Transmission can occur via water and urine.
-It is not considered a core vaccine, but most dogs should be kept current.
+It is considered a core vaccine and most dogs should be kept current.